Genomic data visualisation and manipulation using Python (DVMP02)

 We offer COURSE ONLY and ACCOMMODATION PACKAGES;

-• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, welcome dinner Monday evening, farewell dinner Thursday evening, refreshments and accommodation.
+• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, refreshments and welcome dinner Monday evening.
 Self-catering facilities are available in the accommodation.
-Accommodation is approximately a 6-minute walk from the PR statistics head office.
+Accommodation is approximately a 6-minute walk from the PR informatics head office.
 Accommodation is multiple occupancy (max 3-4 people) single sex en-suite rooms.
-Arrival Sunday 17th June (after 5pm) and departure Friday 20th June (accommodation must be vacated by 9am).
+Arrival Sunday 23rd June (between 17:00-21:00) and departure Friday 28th June (accommodation must be vacated by 09:15).

 To book ‘COURSE ONLY’ with the option to add the additional ‘ACCOMMODATION PACKAGE’ please scroll to the bottom of this page.